jeremyt19115678/CS188-Assignments-2022Winter/Assignment1-Release/README.md

 * Do not write or modify any code outside of these blocks.
 * Do not add or delete cells from the notebook.
 You may add new cells to perform scratch computations, but you should delete them before submitting your work.
 * Run all cells, and do not clear out the outputs, before submitting.
 You will only get credit for code that has been run.

+## Submission
+Please share the assignment folder in your Google Drive and copy the link.
+Put your link in UID_Name_Assignment1.txt and submit.